-In module five (5), we presented the few steps to specify the time series model, along with goodness-of-fit and residuals diagnosis tables.
+In module five (5), we presented a few steps to specify the time series model, along with goodness-of-fit and residuals diagnosis tables.

 In this module, we will continue along this path and find the optimal values for the model’s parameters – a process referred to as “calibration”.
 Once calibrated, you can examine the residuals for the model’s assumptions and compare this model with other models.

 What do we mean by model stability?
-For an ARMA model, the underlying process has a finite unconditional (long-run) mean and variance (i.e. the roots of the characteristics equation are outside the unit-circle).
-For GARCH and GARCH-variant models, in addition to the constraint earlier, the variance model must guarantee positive values for conditional variance.
+For an ARMA model, the underlying process has a finite unconditional (long-run) mean and variance (i.e. the roots of the characteristics equation are outside the unit circle).
+For GARCH and GARCH-variant models, in addition to the constraint earlier, the variance model must guarantee positive values for a conditional variance.

 Fortunately, NumXL lumps together model-specific constraints with a function (e.g. ARMA_CHECK, GARCH_CHECK, etc.).
 The function returns one(1) for a stable model, otherwise zero(0).

 In the Goodness-of-fit table, the right-most formula is actually a stability check.

 The first two tables contain all inputs we need to carry on the calibration process, so let’s process.

 - Select the top cell in the model table (i.e. M32 in the figure above).

 - Locate and click on the calibration icon in the NumXL toolbar.

 - The Microsoft Excel solver pops up in your worksheet.